Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-bugs-syntax-error.png" >
 </details>

-The first recurring bug I have encountered was a syntax error: the block tags ket getting broken between two different lines.
+The first recurring bug I have encountered was a syntax error: the block tags kept getting broken between two different lines.
 I was able to manually fix it to be on the same line, but after saving my changes, the block tags were auto-formatting and the syntax error was there again.
 I solved this by turning off the "Format On Save" in the Code Anywhere IDE Settings.

 <details><summary>Static Files not rendered</summary>
 <img src="static/readme-images/readme-bugs-static-files.png" >
 <img src="static/readme-images/readme-bugs-static-files-2.png" >
 </details>

-The first time I attempted the delpoyment of the app with Heroku, the static files (logo, favicons, icons and the CSS styles) failed to be rendered in the deployed version.
+The first time I attempted the deployment of the app with Heroku, the static files (logo, favicons, icons and the CSS styles) failed to be rendered in the deployed version.

-Following the suggestions from fellow students in past Slack threads, I firsly tried changing DEBUG = 'DEVELOPMENT' in os.environ, added os.environ["DEVELOPMENT"] = "1" in env.py.
-I still got the 400 Bad Request message.
+Following the suggestions from fellow students in past Slack threads, I firstly tried changing DEBUG = 'DEVELOPMENT' in os.environ, added os.environ["DEVELOPMENT"] = "1" in env.py.
+This however, did not solve the issue and I still got the 400 Bad Request message.

-I then followed Daisy mentor's suggestion and installed whitenoise and added "whitenoise.middleware.WhiteNoiseMiddleware to the middleware list to render them directly from the static files.
+I then followed Daisy mentor's suggestion and installed whitenoise and added "whitenoise.middleware" to the middleware list to render the favicons directly from the static files.
-This solved the issue with the favicons not being rendered.
-The 400 Bad Request message was solved by removing the slash at the start of the file paths to be able to access the assets folder.
+The 400 Bad Request message was solved by removing a slash at the start of the file paths, which was preventing access the assets folder.

 <details><summary>Messages not defined</summary>
 <img src="static/readme-images/readme-bugs-messages-undefined.png" >
 </details>

-When implementing the customised success messages with Django, I came across the error: "Name 'messages is not defined'.
+When implementing the customised success messages with Django, I came across the error: "Name 'messages' is not defined".
 This was caused by failing to import the 'messages' framework in my views.py file.
 Once imported, the error was solved.

 <details><summary>innerHTML error</summary>
 <img src="static/readme-images/readme-bugs-innerHTML-error.png" >
 </details>

 When implementing the countdown, I initially decided to avoid creating a separate .js file and added the JavaScript code in a script tag inside the index.html file.
 The countdown was only showing on the homepage.
 Despite working smoothly on the front-end, an error message was found in the console.
 It took me some time to figure out the reason behind this error and I solved it with multiple trial and errors.
-Eventually, I created a separate .js file where I store the code for the countdown and had the html structure to show the actual countdown in the footer.html file.
+Eventually, I created a separate .js file where I stored the code for the countdown and moved the HTML code for the countdown in the footer.html file.

 ## Unfixed bugs